 Fiddle Leaf Fig

-Hank is kind of a big deal.
-You've probably seen him while scrolling through your feed or maybe you caught him on the big screen.
-The venation and shape of his leaves are really what threw him into the spotlight and gave him his name.
+He's kind of a big deal.
+You've probably seen him while scrolling through your IG feed or on the cover of Architectural Digest.
+The venation, color, and shape of his leaves are what threw him into the spotlight.
+He's notorious for being dramatic at times, but hey—it ain't easy being famous.

 Bright indirect mixed with direct exposure is ideal.